 Afterwards stroll around the narrow streets and walkways where you will discover many renaissance mansions, the Jacques Coeur Palace (once home to one of the most famous men in French history who paid for the armies that supported Joan of Arc’s campaign) and more than 500 attractive half-timbered houses that have been lovingly preserved and are in remarkable condition for their age considering they were built some time during the Middle Ages.

-Finally, remember that Bourges is on the end of the Loire Valley, so this is also a great location to use as base for exploring some of the most handsome Chateaux in the whole of France.
+Finally, remember that Bourges is at the end of the Loire Valley, so this is also a great location to use as a base for exploring some of the most handsome Chateaux in the whole of France.

 For us, Bourges was certainly a city with a charming past worth exploring.

 Have you visited Bourges?
-If so, we would love to hear you thoughts on this delightful little medieval city on the edge of the Loire Valley.
+If so, we would love to hear your thoughts on this delightful little medieval city on the edge of the Loire Valley.